helq/blag/src/blog/posts/2015-12-26-deaf-sign-language.md

 an easy task result in an enormous one.
 She is learning a new foreign language!, and that requires her giving a lot of her energy into learn a new grammar, vocabulary, and hand-body skills.
-She did not know it at the beginning for sure, but she knows it now, and now she replies that the administration is loosing money with her, because she thinks, she is a bad languages learner.
+She did not know it at the beginning for sure, but she knows it now, and now she replies that the administration is losing money with her, because she thinks, she is a bad languages learner.

 [//]: # ( vim:set ts=2 sw=2 tw=90 et : cc=92: )